Changissnz/selfinterest/README.md

 said bodies do skew the directionality of the dependency that is the will.
 The dark motives, especially, tends to raise more division between self-interest and certain elements of the external world, such as other people.
-In cases where the dark motives are influences that domineer self-interest, there is the immediate transformation of the dark motives into their object, such as another human being, and from that transformation, the formulation of the objective on how to deal with the object ensues.
+In cases where the dark motives are domineering influences onto self-interest, there is the immediate transformation of the dark motives into the corresponding object, such as another human being, and from that transformation, the formulation of the objective on how to deal with the object ensues.
-The light motives, on the other hand, are not predisposed to that dynamic, yet can be condoning of ignorance instead of innocence, apathy instead of impartiality, and complacency instead of ignorance, since this category of metaphysical bodies are not as quick in transforming into the information that is the corresponding object.
+The light motives, on the other hand, are not predisposed to that dynamic, yet can be condoning of ignorance instead of innocence, apathy instead of impartiality, and complacency instead of ignorance, since this category of metaphysical bodies is not as quick in transforming into the information that is the corresponding object.